We love to talk about our trips! (541) 450-9855

 ★★★★★

 We’ll run a variety of rivers in the Columbia Gorge near Hood River, Oregon.
 This is an opportunity to boat some wonderful rivers, improve your boating skills, and meet some new friends.
-Each evening we’ll review our day and have optional classroom sessions.
+This course is a combination of classroom sessions and on river practice.

 Rowing Training on Oregon's Hood River